CarbonPackages/Carbon.Pipeline/Readme.md

 ### Choose a package manager

 You can choose between different package managers: [npm], [Yarn] and the ultra-fast and disk-space saving [pnpm].
-You can set your favorite package manager by running the command `pnpm setPackageManager`, `npm setPackageManager npm` or `yarn setPackageManager yarn`.
+You can set your favorite package manager by running the command `pnpm setPackageManager`, `npm run setPackageManager npm` or `yarn setPackageManager yarn`.
 The script behind it don't need any dependencies, so you can run it before the `install` command. **The default package manager is `pnpm`**

 ## Add files to the build stack